 White plays the Maroczy setup

-Now after the normal continuation:
+Yudasin Formula – Аfter the normal continuation:

 6….Nf6 7.N1c3 a6 8.Na3 b6 9.Be2 Bb7 10.0-0

 We have reached the starting point of the opening.
 White has a big amount of plans that he can try, and they are all very well known.
-The main one is to expand on the queenside, improving the knight from a3 first, and then start the avalanche with b2-b4, a2-a4 and so on.
+The main one is to expand on the queenside, improving the knight from a3 first, and then start the avalanche with b2-b4, a2-a4, and so on.
 Meanwhile, black will seek to strike in the center by achieving the rupture d6-d5 or on the queenside by playing b6-b5.
 Yudasin’s setup for white was very restrictive of black’s reactions.
-First, white would play his rook to e1, not only to support e4, but also freeing the f1 square for the bishop.
+First, white would play his rook to e1, not only to support e4 but also to free the f1 square for the bishop.
 Secondly, his bishop would go to f4.
 This setup is very different from the more popular one with Be3 and f3.

 The bishop on f4 exerts constant pressure on d6 and also pins this pawn, so it becomes very difficult for black to achieve his most wanted move, d6-d5.
-Later on, white can continue to improve his position by bringing his rook from a1 to c1 and even to the d file, via Rc2-d2 as played by Yudasin against Spraggett (see game).
+Later on, white can continue to improve his position by bringing his rook from a1 to c1 and even to the d file, via Rc2-d2 as played by Yudasin against Spraggett (see the game).
 Usually, black plays his knight from d7 to e5 in order to block the influence of the bishop on f4.
 However white will prepare then Bg3 followed by f4, gaining more space with tempo.

 In general considerations, the line seems quite playable and interesting.
 White has very good chances of obtaining an advantage, especially since this line is kind of offbeat nowadays it’s likely that your opponents will not be fully prepared.